R. Kelly timeline: Shining star to convicted sex trafficker

 — Sept.
 29, 2012: Kelly is nominated for two Soul Train Awards, making him the most nominated act ever at the awards show.

 — July 17, 2017: BuzzFeed reports on parents’ claims that Kelly brainwashed their daughters and was keeping them in an abusive “cult.”
 One woman says she was with Kelly willingly.
-Activists launched the #MuteRKelly movement, calling for boycotts of his music.
+Following the BuzzFeed report, activists launched the #MuteRKelly movement, calling for boycotts of his music.

 — May 2018: Spotify cuts R. Kelly’s music from its playlists, citing its policy on hate content and hateful conduct.
 Shortly after, Apple and Pandora also stop promoting his music.
 Kelly’s team pushes back, noting other artists on Spotify had been accused or convicted of crimes.

 — May 21, 2018: Faith Rodgers, 20, files a lawsuit accusing R. Kelly of sexual battery, mental and verbal abuse, and knowingly inflicting her with herpes during a yearlong relationship.

 — Jan.
 3, 2019: Lifetime airs the documentary “Surviving R. Kelly,” which revisited old allegations against him and brought new ones into the spotlight.
 The series followed the BBC’s “R Kelly: Sex, Girls & Videotapes,” released the previous year, that alleged the singer was holding women against their will.